Example configuration.yaml entry zone: - name: School latitude: 32.8773367 longitude: -117.2494053 radius: 250 icon

 If no configuration is given, the

 zone component will create a zone for home.
 This zone will use location given in the

 configuration.yaml file and have a radius of 100 meters.
 To override this, create a zone configuration and name it ‘Home’.

 Devices that are in the zone ‘Home’ will not appear on the map in the Home Assistant UI.

 It is preferred to pick an icon to use for your zone.
-Pick any zone that you can find on materialdesignicons.com and prefix the name with
+Pick any icon that you can find on materialdesignicons.com and prefix the name with

 mdi:.
 For example